zuozhenggh/learning-library/data-management-library/goldengate/golden-gate-classic/gg-classic-workshop-lab9a - postgresql/gg-classic-workshop-lab9a - postgresql.md

-# Lab 9b - GoldenGate PostgreSQL Lab 9b
+# Lab 9a - GoldenGate from PostgreSQL

 ### Introduction